COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Creation of the catalog

-To counter the strong class imbalance between PSGs and non-PSGs, image augmentation (horizontal and vertical flips) was applied to expand the PSG dataset fourfold.
-Validation used 84 PSG and 238 non-PSG images, yielding an overall validation accuracy of 93.4\%.
+To counter the strong class imbalance between PSGs and non-PSGs, an image augmentation (horizontal and vertical flips) was applied to expand the PSG dataset fourfold.
+The validation used 84 PSG and 238 non-PSG images, yielding an overall validation accuracy of 93.4\%.
 When applied to the full SGA sample of 383,620 galaxies, the trained CNN~1 identified 737 PSG candidates, corresponding to a 99.8\% reduction of the total sample size.
-Manual inspection confirmed 21 of these as convincing PSG candidates.
+The manual inspection confirmed 21 of these as convincing PSG candidates, with 7 PTSs, 4 PBs, 4 PDLs, 3 PRs, and 3 PHs.
 Although the model produced many false positives, it demonstrated the feasibility of CNN-based preselection in filtering vast survey data for rare morphological types.

 The second version of the CNN (CNN~2) employed a more advanced architecture based on ResNet50 with transfer learning to enable multi-class classification.
-Instead of a binary PSG/non-PSG output, the model classified galaxies into five morphological types: four regular types of galaxies without peculiarities (spiral, elliptical, lenticular, and irregular --- all based on our own morphological classification of $\sim20,000$ randomly selected galaxies from the SGA) and PSGs.
-Mergers were excluded from consideration.
-The use of a pre-trained ResNet50 backbone, combined with transfer learning, allowed the network to leverage low-level feature recognition while retraining higher layers for PSG-specific features.
-Training was conducted in two phases: first with the convolutional backbone frozen and then with fine-tuning at a reduced learning rate.
+Instead of a binary PSG or non-PSG output, the model classified galaxies into five morphological types: four regular types of galaxies without peculiarities (spiral, elliptical, lenticular, and irregular, all based on our own morphological classification of $\sim20,000$ randomly selected galaxies from the SGA) and PSGs.
+Major mergers were excluded from consideration.
+The use of a pretrained ResNet50 backbone, combined with transfer learning, allowed the network to leverage low-level feature recognition while retraining higher layers for PSG-specific features.
+The training was conducted in two phases: first with the convolutional backbone frozen and then with fine-tuning at a reduced learning rate.
+The training and testing datasets were refined using the results of visual classification since CNN~1.
+CNN~2 was trained on a sample of 262 PSGs and 7431 non-PSGs, with 38 PSGs and 1066 non-PSGs set aside for testing.
 Data augmentation was expanded to include random rotations, flips, and noise injection.
 The architecture of CNN~2 is shown in Fig.~\ref{fig:new_cnn_arch}.